 They have live music and food as well as stalls offering sparkling crystals, hand-blown or painted glass, lanterns and plates, clothes, scarves, photos, paintings and ceramics.

-Held from 8 am to 1 pm
+The Broome Saturday Courthouse Markets are held from 8 am to 1 pm.

 Town Beach, Broome